ad-blocker-hunter/adblock-research/intent.ly/tag-v6.07-analysis.md

 #### 1. Data Storage and User Identification

 *   **Persistent User ID (`smc_uid`):** The script assigns a unique and persistent ID to each user, stored in cookies or local storage.
-This allows Intent.ly to track the same user across multiple sessions and potentially across different websites using their service.
+This allows intent.ly to track the same user across multiple sessions and potentially across different websites using their service.
 *   **Cookie and Local Storage Management:** It features a robust system for storing data on the user's device.
 It creates numerous data points, including:
     *   `smct_session`: Tracks the current session, including start time, last active time, and time spent on the page.
     *   `smc_spv`, `smc_tpv`: Counts session page views and total page views, respectively.